31 Best Gluten-Free Restaurants in San Francisco in 2026

 29. La Mar Cocina Peruana

-One of the most vibrant spots along San Francisco’s Embarcadero, La Mar Cocina Peruana offers a bold take on Peruvian seafood with flavors influenced by everything from Japan to the Andes.
-While the sweeping waterfront views draw you in, the food — especially the ceviche — is what’ll make you stay.
+One of the most vibrant spots along San Francisco’s Embarcadero, La Mar Cocina Peruana offers a bold take on Peruvian seafood.
+While the sweeping waterfront views draw you in, the food — especially the ceviche — is what’ll make you stay at this popular Peruvian restaurant in San Francisco.

 The Vibe

-Often called one of the best restaurants in San Francisco, La Mar is a splashy pier-side eatery with an open-air layout and colorful energy that matches the punchy Peruvian flavors coming out of the kitchen.
+Often called one of the best restaurants in San Francisco for both the food and the views, La Mar is a splashy pier-side eatery with an open-air layout and colorful energy that matches the punchy Peruvian flavors coming out of the kitchen.

 What to Order

-Get the Tacu-Tacu with scallops, seared to perfection and nestled in a garlicky bean cake with a zesty criolla salad.
-While it’s not a dedicated gluten-free restaurant in San Francisco, items containing gluten are clearly labeled on the menu and servers are proactive about checking for allergies.
+While this is not a dedicated gluten-free restaurant in San Francisco, items containing gluten are clearly labeled on the menu, and servers are proactive about checking for allergies.

 La Mar Cocina Peruana | Pier 1½ Embarcadero N., San Francisco, CA 94111